 Marketers can utilize a relevant email or blog post link to get the right visitors to their landing pages.

 Email is still one of the most valuable marketing channels, delivering delivering $44 in ROI for every $1 spent.
 When combined with targeted landing pages, this revenue potential gets even higher.
 In the State of Email Marketing Report, GetResponse names landing pages as one of the 8 critical factors of email marketing success.

 When promoting email marketing offers always connect your email to a relevant landing page to give visitors the right post-click landing page, just like Heinz Marketing does.

 The email promotes the ‘Sales Enablement Guide’:

 The email CTA button takes visitors to this landing page:

-Whether you promote your landing page via paid ads or in blog posts or email offers, always ensure that the pages provide an optimized post-click experience to visitors.
+Whether you promote your landing page via paid ads or in blog posts or email offers, always ensure that the pages provide an optimized post-click landing page to visitors.

 How many landing pages do you need?

 The number of landing pages you have is directly proportional to the number of leads you generate.
 If you have a higher number of pages you get more opportunities to convert your visitors into customers.

 Companies that have between 6-49 landing pages see a 63% increase in the number of leads per page.
 Those with 50+ landing pages see a 270% increase in leads per page: